 - It should mention the respective ancestry and descendancy (if necessary), places and dates of birth, marriage and death.

-b) A genealogical description with the direct ancestors in text.
+We propose this model bellow - A genealogical description with the direct ancestors in text . (download)

-- We reiterate the importance of using these models in order to simplify the analysis.
+- We reiterate the importance of using this model in order to simplify the analysis.

 - Testimonial – to be provided either/or by external experts, your Sephardic community’s rabbi, people who know the applicant, etc.